-Toy take-over?
+Toy takeover?
 It’s a real thing.
-If you’re struggling to see the floor, or they can’t get into bed for softies, then it might be time to consider somewhere to put all those new Christmas goodies.
-To help you claim back your space (and possibly your sanity) we’ve sorted our storage collection, so you can pick things that will work best for you, whatever size home you have…
+If you’re struggling to see the floor, or they can’t get into bed for softies, then it might be time to consider some creative stowaway solutions.
+To help you claim back your space - and possibly your sanity - we’ve even sorted our storage collection into tidy categories.
+Marie Kondo, eat your heart out!

 Combined with a kid's ingenuity, storage solutions can be more than just a practical product - they can be integrated into play too.
 The colourful House Toy Box by Djeco doubles as a doll’s house.
 Use it to store whatever you like - from blankets to toy cars or animals - but tipped out, it becomes an ideal spot for small world fun.

 Olli Ella's Luggy and Strolley are spot on for storing anything from their soft toys to their play food, but just like a ‘proper’ shopping trolley and pram, they'll take centre stage at playtime too.
 The Plan Toys Wagon is another good pick for joyrides and stowing teddy collections.